arcalot/arcalot.github.io/docs/arcaflow/creating-plugins/python.md

     you do not want to also spend time figuring out which Poetry executable is responsible for it.

-5. Verify your Poetry version
+5. Verify your Poetry version.

     ```shell
     poetry --version